Research, Policy and Practice: Current Influences on Special Education

 Guidelines for Paper Submission The cover page should include: (a) Name of author(s), (b) Title and Affiliation(s), (c) Full address of corresponding author(s) including their phone and e-mail.

-The next page should include the title of the submission and a 300 word single-spaced abstract which should be sent via Email to Symposium Convener (email@example.com).
+The next page should include the title of the submission and a 300 word single-spaced abstract which should be sent via Email to Symposium Convener (firstname.lastname@example.org).
 Full paper should be limited to 3000 (included references) words.
 Manuscripts should be typed using Times New Roman Style having the font of 12 in double-spaced with 1.25 of margins.
-Good-quality illustrations must be submitted with the paper.
+When the paper includes illustrations, they need to be of good quality.